Chinese Southern Belle

 2 Tbs soy sauce

-Dough Wrapper: Use pre-made dumpling wrappers or make homemade dough.
+Dough Wrapper: Buy pre-made dumpling wrappers (usually pack 20-50) or roll homemade dough

 3 cups all-purpose flour